pikax/vue-composable/docs/composable/external/axios.md

 | `cancel(message?)`          | Cancels the last request |

 ::: tip
-You can pass `throwException` on the last argument of the `exec` to override the default behaviour, this only happens if the number of the factory args is less the args passed to exec and the last argument is boolean
+You can pass `throwException` on the last argument of the `exec` to override the default behaviour
 :::

 ## Example